A Hurricane & An Earthquake All At Once

 Children from separated families frequently become master manipulators.
 After all, they can now easily play one parent against the other.
 It often works.

-empower both parents.
+Being a separated parent of a teenager requires special parenting skills.
+Most important is the ability to communicate with their other parent, “your ex”.
+This can reduce the manipulation and empower both parents.
 If possible, parents need to parent teenagers without fear.
 Without this mutual parental cooperation, there’s always going to be a better deal.
 Accept that’s the way teenagers think.
 Teens are caught between being their parent’s child and needing to be adult-like in society.
-Parent your teen within the context of your own values and consider the needs of all family members.
+Parent your teen within the context of your own values and consider the needs of all family members and ex-family members.
 Stick to what you believe is appropriate.
 Always ask them, don’t tell them.
-Chances are that their minds are elsewhere in any case.
+Chances are their minds are elsewhere in any case.

 Lastly, teens need to feel loved, always, no matter what they do or say.
 They’re also experiencing the ‘separation’.
 They’re on the cusp of adulthood, they want to push the envelope, but they know they can only go so far.
 Many teens take it as far as they can by asserting themselves as “the new boss”.